-It is not a good idea to use inboard motors in shallow lakes and rivers because you can not lift the propeller out of the water and can damage it on the rocks below.
+It is not good to use inboard motors in shallow lakes and rivers because you can not lift the propeller out of the water and damage it on the rocks below.

 Advantages and Disadvantages of Inboard Motors

-There are some notable advantages and disadvantages of inboard engines that everyone should consider when trying to decide between the inboard and an outboard engine.
+There are some notable advantages and disadvantages of inboard engines that everyone should consider when deciding between the inboard and an outboard engine.

-For start, boats with inboard engines are typically more expensive and require a lot of space on the boat.
-They do make up for those disadvantages with the fact that the motor is more powerful than the outboard motor (more horsepower and torque) and at the same time use less fuel because they are built similar to car engines.
+For a start, boats with inboard engines are typically more expensive and require a lot of space on the boat.
+They do make up for those disadvantages with the fact that the inboard motors are more powerful than the outboard motors (more horsepower and torque) and at the same time use less fuel because they are built similar to car engines.

 Another advantage is that because the engine is located under the deck, it is quiet.
 This helps you entertain

-Because of the location of the inboard motor and inability to remove it, loading onto a trailer can be difficult.
-The location of the engine causes another issue, it has a greater chance of catching fire.
+Because of the inboard motor’s location and inability to remove it, loading onto a trailer can be difficult.
+The location of the engine causes another issue; it has a greater chance of catching fire.
 It can get hot under the deck.
-If there is no air for the engine to breath it may overheat and burst into flames.
+If there is no air for the engine to breathe, it may overheat and burst into flames.

 The outboard motors are the most common propulsion system in small and midsize boats.
-They are chosen by boaters because they are small, practical, agile and have good power to weight ratio.
+Boaters choose outboard engines because they are small, practical, agile, and have good power to weight ratio.